rjmalagon/ollama-linux-amd-apu/README.md

 | gfx1150 | RDNA3.5 based APUs | ROCM-6.4.4 |
 | gfx1200 | RDNA4 based APUs | ROCM-6.4.4 |

-"gfx900" from AMD Ryzen 5000 Series with RDNA1 Graphics and earlier are not supported.
+"gfx900" from AMD Ryzen 5000 Series with Vega Graphics and earlier are not supported.

 ## How to build on Docker:
 Just like: